-Recently, another story has become intertwined with crunch: Developers aren't just being worked into the ground to hit a development milestone or a release date, because for many games that's just the starting line.
+Another story has become intertwined with crunch: Developers aren't just being worked into the ground to hit a development milestone or a release date any more, because for many games that's just the starting line.
 Living games demand a constant stream of content, and only constant work can deliver it.

 This is the crunch that never ends